swamiiyer/swamiiyer.github.io/_pages/cs451/index.md

 order: 1
 ---

+**Feb 24, 2023**

+Due to the cancellation of class yesterday, the deadline for Project 2 has been extented to 11:59 pm on Feb 28 (Tue) so that you have access to some office hours before the assignment is due.

 **Feb 13, 2023**

 [Project 2](projects.html) is available and is due at 11:59 pm on Feb 26 (Sun).